shaulnv/cpp-starter-kit/README.md

    Minimal dependencies: `git`, `curl`, and a C++ compiler.
 2. Activate the [virtual environment](https://www.youtube.com/watch?app=desktop&v=Y21OR1OPC9A): `source ./activate.sh` (run this in each new shell session).
 3. Build the project: `./build.sh [--clean] [--release | --debug] [--profile=native|wasm]` (defaults are `--debug`, `--profile=native`).
-   You'l need to the give `build.sh` the flags only once, as it caches them.
+   You'l need to give `build.sh` the flags only once, as it caches them.
 4. Run the CLI: `./run.sh [-h]`.
 5. Run tests: `./test.sh`.
 6. Dependencies: